Joel Grey: Television

+TV films and miniseries

-Awards and nominations
+Awards and honors

 For his continued support of Broadway, Grey was named a Givenik Ambassador.

 He was presented with a lifetime achievement award on June 10, 2013, by The National Yiddish Theatre – Folksbiene.

 Grey won the Oscar Hammerstein Award for Lifetime Achievement in Musical Theatre on December 5, 2016, presented by the York Theatre Company in New York City.
 The theatre said, in part: "we are thrilled to celebrate the extraordinary Joel Grey, whose artistry — for over half a century — has become an indelible part of Broadway history."

 Grey was honored as The New Jewish Home's Eight Over Eighty Gala 2015 honoree.

 Grey was presented with the Teddy Kollek Award by the World Jewish Congress in November 2019.